jameyc/js-mask/README.markdown

 -----------------

 You still write the code in normal javascript.
 This plugin just makes it *looks* concise.
 It does *not* alter your code.
 The concealed parts will expand back to normal when you put the cursor at the containing line.
 Or when you open the code from another editor.

-Want to make it even more concise?
-To hide the text completely, put your Vim into normal mode and type:
-    :set cole=3
-The author is not responsible for the resulting headache.

-To expand *all* concealed text, type:
-    :set cole=0

-To conceal them back using this plugin settings, type:
-    :set cole=2

 It Doesn't Do Much!
 -------------------